Administrative Code 3301-34-04

 (ii) other person mutually agreed upon by the parent(s) and the superintendent.

-I hereby attest that a portfolio of samples of work completed by
+I hereby attest that a portfolio of samples of work was completed by

-was reviewed by me for the _____ academic year and is in accordance with his or her abilities.
+and was reviewed by me for the 20___ – 20___ academic year, and is in accordance with his or her abilities.

 Signature of Assessor